osilander/203.311/Week5/Week5.md

    bwa index

    # This is just indexing
-   # You only need your Unicycler assembly here
+   # You only need your reference here
    bwa index reference-genome.fasta

    # bwa mem help